cryptocracy/souq/README.md

 * Results aren't always available to public critique.

 ### Goal
-The goal is to enable users to easily create `Projects` that let other users easily find and fund. `Projects` are to be verifiable & secured by a blockchain.
-Besides that, this software should solve the problems mentioned above.
+Solve the stated problems above by giving users the ability to easily create decentralized `Projects` that other users can easily find and fund. `Projects` are secured by Blockstack and the Bitcoin Blockchain.

 ### Minimal Viable Product (MVP)
 * [x] Users are able to create `Projects` that have